l

 Blossoms of a Pineleaf Penstemon flutter in the breeze as a hummingbird feeds on them (19 May 2006 ) (Karen LeMay photo).

-"Desert Sunrise" a hybrid of Agastache cana and A. rupestris is arguably one of our most valuable plants.
-A long blooming perennial, it provides color, architectural quality, and loads of nectar for hummingbirds and butterflies 7 August 2006).
+'Desert Sunrise,' a hybrid of Agastache cana and A. rupestris was, arguably, one of our most valuable plants for a variety of pollinators.
+A long-blooming perennial, it provided color, architectural quality, and loads of nectar for hummingbirds, butterflies, and bees.
+(7 August 2006).
+Eventually, this plant died and we miss its presence.
+If anyone sees this variety for sale, please drop me a note.

 Hummingbird Trumpet (Zauschneria arizonica) (above and below) is another fine hummingbird and butterfly plant with bright orange-red tubular blossoms (20 September 2006).